Oxi75/WindowSensor_EV1527/README.md

 ## Installation

 1. Assemble the hardware according to the schematic (ESP32 + EV1527 receiver).
-2. Flash the firmware to the ESP32 using [PlatformIO](https://platformio.org/).
+2. compile and flash the nano firmware [PlatformIO](https://platformio.org/).
+3. compile and flash the ESP32 firmware
-3. Connect the device to Wi-Fi and configure it via the web interface.
+4. Connect the device to Wi-Fi and configure it via the web interface.

 ## Directory Structure